Cardinals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.
+- The Cardinals have played as the favorite in four of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Cardinals and their opponents have combined to hit the over five times.
+- The Cardinals and their opponents have combined to hit the over five times in their last 10 games with a total.

 Cardinals Betting Records & Stats

-- The Cardinals have won 39.5% of the games this season when they were the moneyline favorite (17-26).
+- The Cardinals have won 17 of the 43 games they were the moneyline favorite this season (39.5%).

-- The implied moneyline probablility in this matchup gives the Cardinals a 53.5% chance to win.
+- Based on this game's moneyline, the Cardinals have an implied win probability of 52.4%.

-- St. Louis has had an over/under set by bookmakers 79 times, and have combined with opponents to go over the total in 39 of those games (39-38-2).
+- St. Louis has had an over/under set by oddsmakers 79 times, and have combined with opponents to go over the total in 39 of those games (39-38-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!